No More Late Fines

 We send account notifications by email, text and/ or phone.
 If we have your email address, we will email you a reminder before items are due.
 You can choose to get notifications by email, text or phone.

 Can you text me reminders?

 Yes!
 To sign up for text reminders, send SIGNUP to 844-406-2149.
 You will need your Library barcode and PIN.

 I like paying my fines — I think of it as my donation to the Library.
 Can I still donate?

 Yes!
 You can still make donations to The Seattle Public Library Foundation.
-Your donation will support critical Library programs and services, like Fresh Start — which helps youth with lost items regain access to Library services.
+Your donation will support critical Library programs and services.